wiseman-timelord/NConvert-Batch/README.md

 8. Check the image folders, I saved you hours of work, now isnt that worth a little donation.

 ### NOTATION:
+- Just so there is no confusion...Meaning 1: "Batch" - a `*.bat` Windows Batch file.
+Meaning 2: "Batch" - Multiple related things, done together.
 - Thanks to DeepSeek v2.5 for its ability to analyze large amounts of output, and implement automated solutions along the lines of my instruction.
 - Thanks to GPT4o with my Personalization, figuring out code for my idea, storing the librarie and versions with a `--`, and converting it to `==` when it is used.
 Thus reducing, garbage and complication, by 1 file.